Skip to main content

 }

-By implementing StreamingResponseHandler, you can define actions for the following events:
+By implementing StreamingChatResponseHandler, you can define actions for the following events:

-• When the next token is generated: onNext(String token) is invoked.
+• When the next partial response is generated: onPartialResponse(String partialResponse) is invoked.
+Partial response can consist of a single or more tokens.
 For instance, you can send the token directly to the UI as soon as it becomes available.

 • When an error occurs: onError(Throwable error) is invoked.